 A screened in porch is a big improvement, but building a porch is also a big project, one that might consume most of your spare time this summer.
 So, we’re keeping this how to build a porch design simple.

 You can build it with standard dimensional lumber, and it doesn’t require heavy beams or complex joints.
 The simple 2×4 walls are light and airy looking.
 Two horizontal bands of 2x4s set 10 in. from the top and bottom of the wall, add a design element and stiffen the 2×4 framing enough to support the hand-built trusses.

 With this how to build a porch design, there’s no need to precisely align the overhangs.
 And the exposed rafters and open soffit look great on many house styles.
-Plus, to create the optimal relaxation spot for your porch, try out these 10 tips.

 The total cost of this how to build a porch was $6,500, but you could save hundreds of dollars without sacrificing quality by substituting treated decking for the cedar or using tongue-and-groove pine rather than cedar on the ceiling.